 The National Museum

-The National Museum is best known for its flagship building at the top of Wenceslas Square – but that building has been undergoing a reconstruction since July 2011 and is not open.
-For now, have a look at it from the outside, and then look just across the street from it to the new building, which used to be home to Radio Free Europe, or any of the other branches of the National Museum, where you can find exhibitions on anything from Czech music to rescued Buddhist treasures.
+The National Museum is best known for its flagship building at the top of Wenceslas Square.
+That building though went under reconstruction in July 2011 and is now renovated.
+Also, if look just across the street from it, You will see the building which used to be home to Radio Free Europe.
 Back to the main building, however – do you see the holes left in the building’s façade?
 They are souvenirs of the 1968 Warsaw Pact invasion of Czechoslovakia, and they are left there as a memorial.

 +420 224 497 111